scothew/eagleEye/README.md

 An supervised approach using XGBoost and a Linear Learner model.
 Hyperparameter tuning would be used in order to tune the model further.
 Identify / predict based on any input transaction whether it is classified as fraud or not fraud.

+# End Goal
+The goal is to predict fraudulent transactions.